 Instead of desiring a need to “get wasted”, why not choose a delicious wine or thirsty-quenching lager, savor one or two glasses in an evening and simply light a gentle spark to make the evening special and enjoyable?
 Instead of wearing a mid-thigh reveling skirt paired with a cleavage popping top, opt for an exquisite silk dress that drapes your body, hinting at what might be found, not proving explicitly what will be discovered?

 Lastly entertainment.
 There is a respect for intelligence and academia in Europe that I have fallen in love with.
 Being cute does not get you as far, which is a delight indeed.
-You must be knowledgeable of the language, culture and slang.
+You must be knowledgeable of the language, culture and colloquialisms.
 You must attempt to show deference to the culture you are immersing yourself in.
-In other words, you must be well-rounded, continually curious and strong enough to speak your mind.
+In other words, you must be well-rounded, continually curious and strong enough to speak your mind whilst prepared to civilly back up your arguments with sound support.
 To know the basics of politics, history, art and religion will help significantly.
 And any culture that values continued education is a very good thing in my book.

 More than anything, as someone who is admittedly an “A” type personality, I want to know the outcome and how it will work out, and being subtle, at least on the surface, is not conducive to knowing ahead of time.
 It requires each of us to be confident in who we are and what we have to offer, and an acceptance that if it wasn’t meant to be, to be able to let go and move on with grace.
 The mystery is what makes it magical.
 However, it is also what makes it excruciating if we confine ourselves to the “need to know” way of living.